1 Bg 15-1972: The Yoga of the Supreme Person

 > material nature are proportionately greater in quantity,

-37 The twigs of the tree are considered to be the sense
+39 The twigs of the tree are considered to be the sense

 > objects.
-By development of the different modes of nature,
+By development of the different modes of nature

-> we develop different senses, and, by the senses, we enjoy
+> we develop different senses, and by the senses we enjoy

-> senses-the ears, the nose, eyes, etc.-
+> branches are the senses-the ears, nose, eyes, etc.-

-> form, touch-the sense objects.
-The roots,
+> form, touch, and so on-the sense objects.
+The subsidiary

 > directions.
 The real root is from Brahmaloka, and the other